 I met an orthopedist once with a similar attitude.
 I went to him for knee pain, and confessed to him that several other doctors and PT’s had told me they didn’t understand the reason for my pain and had tried to refer me to mental health.
 He became EXTREMELY annoyed and said “You know what?
 No doctor should ever say that.
 That is just what people say when they don’t know how to fix your problem.”
 (Then he fixed my problem).

 I can tell you I think Dr. Beck is probably the real deal based on this alone.
-(The patient who linked to him in my SI joint Facebook group obviously thought so as well).

-Anyway, back to my notes.
+Anyway, back to our story.

 After enough patients still reported being in pain after spinal surgery, Dr. Beck began looking into SI joint surgery.
 He explains that those initial surgeries from decades ago had been “lateral procedures”– meaning the surgeon came in from the side of the body to get to the SI joint.